 The appropriation of cattle from other peoples lead to tribal wars.
 And when the white people came in the 19th century, diseases killed many people as well as their cattle.
 They lost a lot of land to old enemies.
 These days there are several projects in place to help preserve the Maasai culture.
 They try to keep their ancient traditions in place for future generations, not just to show the tourists.

-And a Maasai wedding is an amazing experience, it’s incredibly colourful (especially the clothing and body decorations), but the rituals involved are also very impressive.
+A Maasai wedding is an amazing experience.
+It’s incredibly colourful (especially the clothing and body decorations), but the rituals involved are also very impressive.
 Ask about these rituals to learn more.
 For example, brides will have their entire heads shaved, which are then covered in lamb’s fat an adorned with beads.
 The ceremony, which involves lots of dancing and singing, takes two days.
-Ask before your experience if you can witness it, or a few hours of it.
+Ask around if you can witness it, or a few hours of it.